Here are the Confederate memorials that will be removed after Charlottesville

 Arizona

-Gov. Doug Ducey told KTVK that he will not remove any Confederate monuments or memorials and will instead leave that decision up to the public.
+Gov. Doug Ducey told CNN affiliate KTVK that he will not remove any Confederate monuments or memorials and will instead leave that decision up to the public.

 “It’s not my desire or mission to tear down any monuments or memorials.
 We have a public process for this.
 If the public wants to be engaged on this, I’d invite them to get engaged in it,” Ducey said.